-Any tip paid in cash at the time of delivery directly goes to the shopper and the tip paid to shopper during checkout gets accumulated in his Instacart account and is paid at the end of the week along with the salary.
+Any tip paid in cash at the real time of delivery directly goes to the shopper and the perks given to the shopper during checkout get accumulated in his Instacart account and are offered at the end of the week along with the salary.

 Instacart revenue model – How it makes money?

-Every order processed by Instacart which is above the value of $35 attracts a standard delivery fee of $3.99 for a scheduled or 2 hour delivery and $5.99 for a 1 hour delivery.
+Moreover, every order processed by Instacart which is above the value of $35 attracts a standard delivery fee of $3.99 for a scheduled or 2-hour delivery and $5.99 for a 1-hour delivery.

-Instacart offers an annual membership by the name ‘Instacart Express’ priced at $99.
-Users having this membership can get free delivery of groceries for full 1 year with few terms and conditions.
+In addition, it also offers an annual membership by the name ‘Instacart Express’ priced at $99.
+Users with this membership can get free groceries for a full 1 year with a few terms and conditions.

-Some stores selling their products on Instacart offer the same prices as their in-store prices but few stores listed on Instacart have a mark-up of 15%+more from their in-store prices.
-The revenue from these mark-up prices goes to Instacart which helps them pay the shoppers.
+Some stores selling their products on it offer the same prices as their in-store prices but few of them listed on Instacart have a mark-up of 15%+more from it.
+Therefore revenue from these increased prices goes to Instacart which helps them pay the shoppers.